kevin-wamae/snakemake-illumina-gatkvariant/README.md

 ### **Running the analysis**
 After navigating into the root directory of the project, run the analysis by executing the following commands in your terminal:

 1 - Create a conda analysis environment by running the command below in your terminal.
-This will create a conda environment named `variant-calling-gatk` and install snakemake in it. **_Note_:** You can replace `variant-calling-gatk` with any name you want
+This will create a conda environment named `variant-calling-gatk` and install [Snakemake](https://snakemake.readthedocs.io/en/stable/) and [SnpEff](https://pcingola.github.io/SnpEff/se_introduction/) in it:
-  - `conda create -n variant-calling-gatk snakemake `
+  - `conda env create --file workflow/env/variant-calling-gatk.yml`

 2 - Activate the conda environment by running the command below in your terminal. **_Note:_** This needs to be done every time you exit and restart your terminal and want re-run this pipeline
   - `conda activate variant-calling-gatk`